 Deciding which service to use will most likely be determined by the game you want to follow, whether you prefer live streaming or watching older content, and how much interaction you want to have with other fans.

 These websites aren’t listed in any particular order.
-Feel free to try all of them in order to find your favorite!
+Try all of them to find your favorite!

 A list of the top esports streaming sites really has to begin with the website Twitch.